HESA Subscription Model

 Optional services subscription

-As Heidi Plus is not deemed a Statutory requirement by the OFS or SFC it will be subject to a separate subscription fee for providers in England and Scotland.
-For these nations it will fall within the scope of VAT.
+As Heidi Plus is not a Statutory requirement of the OFS it will fall within the scope of VAT.

-In Wales and Northern Ireland Heidi Plus will continue to be a Statutory requirement and will therefore be treated as part of the main HESA subscription and will not attract VAT.
-It will however, be invoiced separately.
+In Scotland, Wales and Northern Ireland Heidi Plus will continue to be a Statutory requirement and will therefore not attract VAT.

 Full details can be found on the Heidi Plus Subscription 2019/20 page.